-When it comes to location, the highest average paycheck ($75K annually) can be spotted in Greenville, S.C.; Orlando, Fla. (approximately $75K), Las Vegas, Nev. ($61K), and the company's headquarter city of Spartanburg, S.C. (around $57K) are the next top-paying cities.
-High paychecks are not found in Phoenix, Ariz.; in fact, at $38K it is one of the worst-paid cities.
-By state, the highest compensation levels appear in South Carolina, where the average salary is about $59K per year.
+When it comes to location, the highest average paycheck ($75K annually) can be spotted in Orlando, Fla.; San Diego, Calif. (approximately $72K), the company's headquarter city of Spartanburg, S.C. ($59K), and Milwaukee, Wisc. ($50K) are the next top-paying cities.
+On the lower end is Bakersfield, Calif. at about $32K.
+The highest pay by state can be found in South Carolina, where salaries average out at around $60K per year.

 Years of Experience

-Respondents who have been working for five to nine years make about $40K per year on average.
-Overall, the greater share of Denny's folks have one to four years of experience and earn an average $36K annually.
+For those who claim five to nine years of work experience, pay on average amounts to $40K annually.
+Overall, the greater share of Denny's folks have one to four years of experience and earn an average $36K per year.

 Certifications and Degrees